MigueJP/TechChallenge/README.md

 # TechChallenge

-A packaged simple webapp to display some text when buttton is clicked.
+A packaged simple webapp to display some text when button is clicked.